jspit-de/TableArray/README.md

 ### Features

-- Create from Array, JSON-String or XML
+- Create from Array, JSON-String, Iterator or XML
 - Methods for column selection, row filtering and sorting

 ### Usage